September 12, 2019

-Should such session be counted as a bounce or as a session with interaction (the only interaction that was done here is scrolling)?
+Should such a session be counted as a bounce or as a session with interaction (the only interaction that was done here is scrolling)?
 I think that should be a bounce.

 Remember how Avinash Kaushik described a bounce rate: I came, I puked, I left.
 It has already become a cliché to say this quote every time someone introduces the metric, however, it’s represents the idea really well.

 That’s why scrolling should definitely not be treated as an interaction.
 Unless you modify your tracking:

 - Combine the scroll and timer triggers

 - Or track when a visitor reached a particular part of your website (say, scrolled till the very end of a blog post)